LucasBorboleta/Baltek/README.md

 By end of year 2015, a software prototype has been started, but with a slow rhythm.
 I used this project for learning about JavaScript and improving my skills in software design and automated testing.

-Since Summer 2017, the full rules have been implemented and two humans sitting in front of the same computer to play BALTEK match.
-However, the code should be polished and equipped with automated tests prior to move of master branch and receive a release tag !
+Since Summer 2017, the full rules have been implemented and two humans sitting in front of the same computer can play a BALTEK match.
+However, the code should be polished and equipped with automated tests prior to move on master branch and receive a release tag !

 During Fall 2017, the effort was on translating of the rules text and selection of licenses.